SL X60

-X60 is a series of Coradia Nordic 6-car articulated electric multiple units operated by Storstockholms Lokaltrafik (SL) on the Stockholm commuter rail network.
+X60 is a series of Alstom Coradia Nordic 6-car articulated electric multiple units operated by Storstockholms Lokaltrafik (SL) on the Stockholm commuter rail network.
 They were manufactured by the French manufacturer Alstom at their plant in Salzgitter, Germany between 2005 and 2017, and replaced all older X10 units.

 Background

 The original cars for the Stockholm commuter rail service, called X1, were delivered between 1967 and 1975.
 A batch of new cars, designated X10, were delivered between 1983 and 1993.
 These two sets of cars made up the backbone of the fleet from 1967 until 2005.
 As time went on and passengers demanded more comfortable travel and more features, SL came to realize that it was time to replace the older stock completely.
 The Regina model by Bombardier Transportation was originally considered, but was factored out due to poor acceleration and the lack of entrance doors, leading to the development of the brand-new X60 model.